-The accompanying interim condensed consolidated financial statements as of June 30, 2004 and for the six months ended June 30, 2004 and 2003 are unaudited.
-In the opinion of management, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the condensed consolidated financial position of LivePerson as of June 30, 2004, and the consolidated results of operations and cash flows for the interim periods ended June 30, 2004 and 2003.
+The accompanying interim condensed consolidated financial statements as of June 30, 2005 and for the three and six months ended June 30, 2005 and 2004 are unaudited.
+In the opinion of management, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the annual financial statements and reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the consolidated financial position of LivePerson as of June 30, 2005, and the consolidated results of operations and cash flows for the interim periods ended June 30, 2005 and 2004.
 The financial data and other information disclosed in these notes to the condensed consolidated financial statements related to these periods are unaudited.
 The results of operations for any interim period are not necessarily indicative of the results of operations for any other future interim period or for a full fiscal year.
-The condensed consolidated balance sheet at December 31, 2003 has been derived from audited consolidated financial statements at that date.
+The condensed consolidated balance sheet at December 31, 2004 has been derived from audited consolidated financial statements at that date.

 Certain information and note disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
-These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2003, included in the Company's Annual Report on Form 10-K filed with the SEC on March 29, 2004.
+These unaudited interim condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2004, included in the Company's Annual Report on Form 10-K filed with the SEC on March 16, 2005, as amended on May 2, 2005.